 Blue Bell, PA, is home to the headquarters of a major information technology services and software company, which sells its products mainly to corporate and government clients.
 King of Prussia, PA, includes a facility run by a leader in the aerospace, defense, and security industries.
 Conshohocken, PA, is also the headquarters for the largest American-owned security company.

 MANUFACTURING IN MONTGOMERY COUNTY, PA

 Although manufacturing accounts for fewer jobs now than it did in the past, Montgomery County is still the leader in the state, with more manufacturing jobs than any other county.
-Much of this is in the production of pharmaceutical and biomedical devices, but there are some remaining manufacturers in other fields that require industrial painting and epoxy flooring installations.
+Much of this is in the production of pharmaceutical and biomedical devices, but there are some remaining manufacturers in other fields that require industrial painting and epoxy resurfacing.
 It currently employs slightly less than 10% of the workforce, down from nearly half the workforce at its height.
 Manufacturing also contributed more than $20 billion in revenue in 2007.

 Conshohocken, PA, is the headquarters for a number of significant corporations, including a famous bridal wear retailer.
 It is also home to the U.S. corporate headquarters for the largest furniture retailer in the world, which specializes in ready-to-assemble furniture.